 MDH HIV Subtype and Drug Resistance Surveillance

-The Minnesota Department of Health (MDH), STD and HIV Section and Public Health Laboratory have incorporated HIV drug resistance and subtype surveillance into routine HIV surveillance.
+The Minnesota Department of Health (MDH), STD, HIV and TB Section and Public Health Laboratory have incorporated HIV drug resistance and subtype surveillance into routine HIV surveillance.
 This activity will allow MDH to describe and monitor the prevalence of HIV subtypes and drug resistance among individuals newly diagnosed with HIV in Minnesota.
 Minnesota's disease reporting rules were revised in 2005 to require submission of clinical materials from newly diagnosed cases of HIV infection.
 Starting September 1, 2005 HIV drug resistance testing and viral subtype determination will be conducted on all eligible specimens.

 Of the two types of HIV (HIV-1 and HIV-2), HIV-1 is responsible for the global pandemic and exhibits extensive genetic diversity.
 HIV Type 1, subtype B is most prevalent in North America, western Europe and Australia and subtypes A, C, D and A/G are most common in Africa and other parts of the world.

 As a result of travel and migration, the HIV epidemic in Minnesota has become more diverse.
 Data from pilot HIV subtype surveillance indicated at least 7 non-B HIV-1 subtypes are present in the state; presently variant subtypes appear to be limited to persons born outside the U.S. Further information about HIV-1 subtypes in Minnesota may be found in the July 1 issue of the Journal of Infectious Diseases (Free Access).